Clark County, Nevada

+Originally occupied by the Southern Paiute people and others, the area became part of the Mexican territory of Alta California—then after the Mexican-American War part of the United States—first as part of the New Mexico Territory, and later the Arizona Territory, before becoming part of Nevada as Lincoln County.
+Clark County was formed from the southern portion of Lincoln on July 1, 1909.

 History

 Las Vegas, the state's most populous city, has been the county seat since its establishment.
 The county was formed by the Nevada Legislature by splitting off a portion of Lincoln County on February 5, 1909, and was organized on July 1, 1909.
 The Las Vegas Valley, a 600 sqmi basin, includes Las Vegas and other major cities and communities such as North Las Vegas, Henderson, and the unincorporated community of Paradise.

 Native Americans lived in the Las Vegas Valley beginning over 10,000 years ago.
 Paiutes moved into the area as early as AD 700.
 Previously part of the Mexican Territory of Alta California, the Clark County lands were subsequently traversed by American beaver trappers.
 Word of their journeys inspired the New Mexican merchant Antonio Armijo in 1829 to establish the first route for mule trains and herds of livestock from Nuevo Mexico to Alta California through the area, along the Virgin and Colorado Rivers.
 Called the Armijo Route of the Old Spanish Trail, the route was later modified into the Main Route by the passing merchants, trappers, drovers, Ute raiders and settlers over the years by moving to a more direct route.
 In Clark County it was northward away from the Colorado to a series of creeks, waterholes and springs like those at Las Vegas, to which John C. Frémont added Frémont's Cutoff on his return from California to Utah in 1844.

 What is now Clark County was acquired by the United States during the Mexican–American War, becoming part of the northwestern corner of New Mexico Territory.
 In 1847, Jefferson Hunt and other Mormon Battalion members returning to Salt Lake City from Los Angeles pioneered a wagon route through the County that became the Mormon Road.
 In 1849, this road became known as the "Southern Route", the winter route of the California Trail from Salt Lake City to Los Angeles during the California Gold Rush.
 By the mid-1850s, the route now known as the Salt Lake Road in California, and the California Road in Utah Territory, was a wagon trade route between the two.
-In the mid-1850s, Mormons established a settlement at Las Vegas.
+In the mid-1850s, Mormons established a Mormon Fort at Las Vegas.
 In the 1860s, Mormon colonies were established along the Virgin and Muddy Rivers.